jimb0b/broadlink-virgin-360-codes/README.md

 # broadlink-virgin-360-codes
 IR blaster codes for the Virgin 360 box in the UK in Home Assistant.
-Can be used by Broadlink devices.
+Works with a Broadlinke RM4 Mini, I assume this will work for other Broadlink devices but this has not been tested.

 The code snippet assumes you already have the Broadlink device set up in Home Assistant.